eonx-com/easy-monorepo/packages/EasyEncryption/readme.md

 Integration with Symfony
 ------------------------
-Read the [Symfony documentation](docs/symfony/install.md) to learn how to integrate the package with Symfony.
+Read the [Symfony integration documentation](docs/symfony/install.md) to learn how to integrate the package with Symfony.

 Known issues
 ------------